 - Frameup: Hexed players will show up under the Hex Master's investigative results, and sheriffs will find hexed players to be members of the Coven.
 Unlike the Framer, this lasts throughout the game.

-- Took a Level in Badass: With the Necronomicon, she will gain astral attacks which means it no longer directly visits her target, avoiding Bodyguards, Lookouts, Werewolves and Veterans on alert.
-She also gains basic attacks which your target at night will be killed.
-Players who were hexed when she doesn't possess the Necronomicon yet are still hexed so they will all be dealt an Unstoppable attack if they remain alive together with the Coven members only.
+- Took a Level in Badass: With the Necronomicon, she will gain astral attacks, which means it no longer directly visits her target, avoiding Bodyguards, Lookouts, Werewolves, and Veterans on alert.
+She also gains basic attacks, which means your target at night will be killed.
+Players who were hexed when she doesn't possess the Necronomicon yet are still hexed, so they will all be dealt an Unstoppable attack if they remain alive together with the Coven members only.

 - Total Party Kill: What happens when all non-Coven players are hexed, and the Hex Master is still alive.

 - Evil Counterpart: Both this and Veteran can stay home three nights and kill the exact same roles.
 Veteran can survive basic attacks and can't be role blocked, while Medusa makes victims' roles impossible to identify and gains the option to go out with the Necronomicon.

 - Gorgeous Gorgon: Well, she is the Trope Maker, after all.